ICanBoogie/Module/README.md

 ];
 ```

+The following example demonstrates how the `fetch_records` method can be used to fetch records
-The following example demonstrates how the `model` property can be used to obtain the primary
+matching some conditions, and how the `model` property can be used to obtain the primary model of
-model of the module associated with the route:
+the module associated with a route:

 ```php
 <?php